carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 ``liveOnEntry`` implies that the memory being used is either undefined or defined before the function begins.

-An example of all of this overlayed on LLVM IR (obtained by running ``opt -passes='print<memoryssa>' -disable-output`` on an ``.ll`` file) is below.
+An example of all of this overlaid on LLVM IR (obtained by running ``opt -passes='print<memoryssa>' -disable-output`` on an ``.ll`` file) is below.
 When viewing this example, it may be helpful to view it in terms of clobbers.
-The operands of a given ``MemoryAccess`` are all (potential) clobbers of said MemoryAccess, and the value produced by a ``MemoryAccess`` can act as a clobber for other ``MemoryAccess`` es.
+The operands of a given ``MemoryAccess`` are all (potential) clobbers of said MemoryAccess, and the value produced by a ``MemoryAccess`` can act as a clobber for other ``MemoryAccess``\ es.
 Another useful way of looking at it is in terms of heap versions.
 In that view, operands of of a given ``MemoryAccess`` are the version of the heap before the operation, and if the access produces a value, the value is the new version of the heap